- Hand built, one at a time, with pride, in Bozeman, Montana, USA

 I like to give tips to owners to help their dog adapt to his or her wheelchair.
 Here are a few:

-In addition, if your dog has been inactive for a long period of time (longer than a couple weeks, you will want to introduce a wheelchair to him or her slowly.
+In addition, if your dog has been inactive for a long period of time (longer than a couple of weeks) you will want to introduce a wheelchair to him or her slowly.
 An older dog aims to please, and can become overstrained easily.
 Start with ten minutes at a time, a few times a day, and work up from there.

 Q. Will a dog wheelchair work for my older dog?

-A. There is no straight answer to this question, as every dog has a different disposition, in a different health state, and at different levels of strength and motivation.
+A. There is no straight answer to this question, as every dog has a different disposition, is in a different health state, and at different levels of strength and motivation.

 You and your older dog can still have fun together and share many more memories with the help of a dog wheelchair.
 As a matter of fact, over 60% of our clients are over the age of 8.
-Older dogs need exercise as much or more as a younger dog.
+Older dogs need exercise as much or more than a younger dog.
 A dog wheelchair can help keep muscles toned, keep his or her body trim, and his or her joints protected.